jaskim9824/Program-Visualizer/README.md

   - AngularJS for the front end logic
   - BeautifulSoup for generation of the final HTML
   - xlrd for parsing Excel files
-  - copy (deepcopy function) in parsing.py to make a deepcopy of course objects for each plan
   - pyinstaller to convert the Python script into a portable executable
-  - html for writing escape characters without BeautifulSoup auto-formatting
-  - tkinter for generating the GUI